Does drug use affect life insurance?

 Any form of drug use will need to be declared, whether it’s prescription or recreational, otherwise, any cover may become invalid when it comes to making a claim.

-It's unlikely that declaring prescription drugs will prevent you from securing life cover, but what impact will declaring recreational drug use have?
+Your application may not be affected by declaring prescription drugs, but what impact will declaring recreational drug use have?

 Keep reading to get answers to the commonly asked questions regarding life insurance for drug users...